shamilovtim/cordova-plugin-feed-fm/README.md

 ## Setting up local env

-1. terminal window 1: `cd example`
+1. `cd example`
-2. terminal window 1: `cordova platform add <yourplatform>`
+2. `cordova platform add platformname`
-3. terminal window 1: `gulp`
+3. `gulp`
-4. new terminal window 2: `cordova emulate <yourplatform>`
+4. `cordova emulate platformname`

 ## Local workflow

-Edit iOS native code in xCode and Android native code in Android Studio.

 The plugin development env features automatic compilation.
 To use run `gulp` in /example/.

 This watches two locations:

-- in /example/ it watches html, css, js. upon updates it compiles that code.
+- in /example/ it watches html, css, js. on change it compiles that code.
-- in /plugin/ it watches js, xml, h, m, kt, swift, json. any changes and it remvoes and adds back the plugin.
+- in /plugin/ it watches js, xml, h, m, kt, swift, json. on change it removes and adds back the plugin.

 ## Key Commands